Major muscles involved: Anterior and medial deltoids, triceps brachii

 Downward movement phase (spotter):

-Keep the knees slightly flexed and the back neutral when following the bar.
+Keep the knees slightly flexed and the back neutral while following the bar.

 Upward movement phase (athlete):